 Our skin is the largest organ of the body and is subjected to many internal and external abuses.
 So it is not surprising that over time the skin develops a variety of innocent lumps and bumps, some of which may be cysts and growths.
 These lumps and bumps are many and varied, and are often tagged with long medical names that are impossible to pronounce.
 Suffice it to say that you do not have to live with white, brown, or red appendages that may protrude from your skin.
 They are usually easy to remove, particularly now that target specific lasers have been developed.
 Common benign lesions that are not pre-cancerous or cancerous may include: acrochordons (skin tags), milia, seborrheic keratoses, syringomas, sebaceous cysts, and sebaceous hyperplasia.

-Benign cysts and growths are considered to be cosmetic in nature therefore removal of these lesions is the responsibility of the patient.
+Benign cysts and growths such as skin tags and seborrheic keratoses are considered to be cosmetic in nature therefore removal of these lesions is the responsibility of the patient.
 The cost varies on the type of lesion, the number of lesions, and the treatment recommended.

 Milia are common, harmless, miniature oil gland cysts which can appear anytime during life.
 They may occur when the pores become plugged with creams, but may also occur on their own.